 TARGETED THERAPY, KINASE INHIBITOR

-Verzenio is a prescription drug approved by the Food and Drug Administration (FDA) to treat advanced or metastatic breast cancer.
-Verzenio may be prescribed in combination with Faslodex (Fulvestrant), or used as a stand-alone treatment (monotherapy) if tumors have progressed after endocrine therapy and chemotherapy.
+Verzenio is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat advanced or metastatic breast cancer.
+Verzenio may be prescribed in combination with Faslodex (fulvestrant), or used as a stand-alone treatment (monotherapy) if tumors have progressed after endocrine therapy and chemotherapy.
 Verzenio is indicated in cases where tumors are hormone receptor (HR)-positive and human epidermal growth factor receptor 2 (HER2)-negative.
-Verzenio is also referred to by its drug name, Abemaciclib.
+Verzenio is also referred to by its drug name, abemaciclib.

-Verzenio is a member of a class of drugs called kinase inhibitors, and it is designed to inhibit the growth of cells.
-Verzenio is believed to work by slowing the growth of tumors. read more
+Verzenio is a member of a class of drugs called kinase inhibitors.
+Verzenio is believed to work by slowing the growth of tumors.

 How do I take it?